carmelo0x63/OllamaGUI/README.md

 The container can still be accessed directly through its name, `docker exec`, or it can be accessed externally through its API.
 There's no difference in comparison with the previous "manual" approach.

-To terminate the container, press `CTRL+C` then, if necessary, run `docker container rm $(docker container ls -aq -f "status=exited")`.
+To terminate the container, simply press `CTRL+C`.<br/>

 - Step 2: run the Ollama and Open WebUI containers by means of Docker Compose
 ```
 $ docker compose -f dc2_standalone.yaml up
 ```

-This time, two container will be spun up:
+This time, two separate containers will be spun up:
 ```
 $ docker compose ls
 NAME                STATUS              CONFIG FILES